 We expect children to have no absence other than for sickness or other medical reasons.
 If your child is too unwell to be in school please ring us on 01606 800170, select option 1 and leave a message.
 All children must be accounted for when we take the registers and we will contact families if we are not sure of a child's whereabouts.

 Sickness and diarrhoea - bugs spread very quickly in school despite regular reminders about hand washing after using the toilet and hand gel dispensers around the building.
 When families support the 48 hour rule, fewer days are lost to sickness absence.

 Anyone reporting diarrhoea and vomiting should exclude themselves from school until 48 hours after the vomiting and/or diarrhoea has stopped, this will help prevent spread to others.

 Director of Public Health, Cheshire West and Chester Council

 CWAC Good Practice Guide to Emotionally Based School Non-Attendance

 To thrive and enjoy school to the full, children need to attend on time, every day.

-Click here for the CWAC school holiday dates right up to 2021.
+Click here for the CWAC school holiday dates right up to 2025.
 We hope this will help families book lovely holidays in the holidays!

-2017-18 was the first year we have issued FPNs (Fixed Penalty Notices).
+Cheshire West and Chester Local Authority have issued detailed guidance for all schools to use when any pupil's attendance is a cause for concern.
 Families wishing to take their children out of school for reasons other than illness or medical appointments should put their request in writing to the headteacher, along with the dates of the absence requested.
 In exceptional circumstances absence in term time may be authorised.
 If families do not have the absence authorised in advance they risk a Fixed Penalty Notice being issued.